Located in Bridgewater, Massachusetts:

 A Great Place to Live and Learn

 BSU is ranked fourth in a 2020 survey of the top 25 safest college campuses in America, based on a new analysis of FBI and Department of Education data.
-41% of all full-time undergraduate students live on campus.
+17% of all full-time undergraduate students live on campus; residence halls are open at reduced occupancy to keep our community safer.

 students of color